Sharing your Record

 The practice will take into account mitigating circumstances under this policy.

 There are disabled parking facilities available.
 The surgery is accessible via a ramp to the front entrance as well as steps.
+We also have a patient toilet suitable for those with disabilities.

 Smoking is not permitted on practice premises.